mizmay/standalone_web_maps_foss4g2025/workshop/step-04.md

 ### Commit Your Changes

 First, let's save your work to your repository.
-Switch to the Source Control tab on VS Code and commit the new files you created in the previous step as you did in Step 2, or open a new terminal window and follow the steps below to do it manually:
+Switch to the Source Control tab on VS Code and commit the new files you created in the previous step with a meaningful commit message, just as you did in Step 2.

+To open a new terminal window and commit manually:

 1. **Check your changes**:
    ```bash